rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 You can easily do it by generating WooCommerce product feed and uploading it on those sites.

-WooCommerce Prodcut feed Manager will help you generate product feed in seconds.
+WooCommerce Product Feed Manager will help you generate product feed in seconds.

-The plugin is configured to generate product feed for over 16 Merchant major merchant shops with pre-defined templates for every merchant, so that you can generate the feed in a few clicks.
+The plugin is configured to generate product feed for over 16 major merchant shops with pre-defined templates for every merchant, so that you can generate the feed in a few clicks.

 [youtube https://www.youtube.com/watch?v=YM4m_tpkYR4]